-Jesus was in continuous, uninterrupted at-One-ment with God, but the disciple is only at the stage of temporary and occasional at-One-ment.
-Prayer is ‘a little at-One-ment’, by the frequent and regular exercise of which the God-ward desire of the soul is stabilised and strengthened.
+Jesus was in continuous, uninterrupted At-One-ment with God, but the disciple is only at the stage of temporary and occasional At-One-ment.
+Prayer is ‘a little At-One-ment’, by the frequent and regular exercise of which the God-ward desire of the heart and mind is stabilised and strengthened.

 The Prayer, now universally known and used, which Our Lord taught His disciples, stands at the entrance to the Sanctuary of Christ-consciousness within each would-be communicant, as the Ark of Testimony with its overshadowing wings of the Cherubim stood at the entrance into the Holy of Holies of the Temple of Israel; for it is here that we attune with the Desire-Thought of Jesus…

 The realisation that God is beyond and above the human limitations of consciousness, and that His Name is holy, is the first step toward At-One-ment with Him.
 Communicants in the etheric realms – even those of the highest spheres of consciousness, or Realms of Light – also pray, “Our Father Who art in Heaven”, for the fullness of God-consciousness in all.
 They pray also, “Hallowed be thy Name” ... for they, even more than we, realise that it is the essential nature of God to be eternally expressing, sharing, extending, His eternal Being.